 If you don’t have premium United status and want a better boarding position, free checked bag, and TSA Pre✓® reimbursement, check out the United[SM] Explorer Card.
-The Explorer Card offers 40,000 bonus points after you spend $2,000 in the first 2 months, and an additional 20,000 bonus points after you spend $8,000 in the first 6 months.
+The Explorer Card offers 50,000 bonus points after you spend $5,000 in the first 3 months, and an additional 50,000 bonus points after $25,000 in total spend (within first 6 months of account opening).
 Apply here.

 Air Canada Status Challenge